 The Advanced Program is a 250-hour course designed for licensed massage therapists who understand the value of continuing their massage education at a deeper, ongoing level.
 Topics and modalities covered include Zero Balancing (Core I and 2), Shiatsu, Orthopedic Massage (certification), Deep Massage (certification), Psychology of Bodywork and Advanced Integrative Bodywork.
 The Advanced Program begins on March 27, 2020 with the Core Zero Balancing I class.

 Founder, Fritz Smith

-In the 1960's, Dr. Smith studied at Esalen Institute in Northern California and became a certified Rolfer®.
+In the 1960's, Dr. Smith, already an Osteopathic M.D., studied at the Esalen Institute in Northern California and became a certified Rolfer®.
 During this time, he began to explore yoga, meditation, Eastern energy medicine and quantum physics.

-He has practiced and taught Zero Balancing throughout the world for more than 40 years and continues to teach to this day.
+Dr. Smith has practiced and taught Zero Balancing throughout the world for more than 45 years and continues to teach to this day.

 Dr. Smith is the author of many articles and two books, Inner Bridges: A Guide to Energy Movement and Body Structure and Alchemy of Touch: Moving Towards Mastery Through the Lens of Zero Balancing.